 To avoid mold and bacteria growth, change the water every day, and clean and dry the vaporizer, according to the machine’s instructions.

 You may also try this tried-and-true solution: Take your baby into the shower.
 Let your shower and bathroom get nice and steamy while you hold your baby close for a few minutes.
 This can help to clear your baby’s head before bedtime.

 Don’t use hot water in a humidifier, since it can cause burns.

 Follow some of these other steps to help clear up your baby’s stuffy nose:

 - Place a pillow under the mattress so there’s a slight angle with your child’s head higher than the feet.
 That may help drain mucus out of the sinuses.
 If your child is still a baby in a crib, don’t do this.
 You should keep pillows and other things out of their sleeping area to lower the risk of SIDS (sudden infant death syndrome).
 Most pediatricians recommend doing so until your child is 2 years old.

 - Encourage your child to drink more water.
 Fluids help thin mucus, but don’t force it.
 Even if your child just sips some more water throughout the day, that will help.

-- If your little one is old enough, teach her to blow her nose.
-To show her how, exhale through your own nose.
+- If your little one is old enough, teach them to blow their nose.
+To show them how, exhale through your own nose.
 Place a tissue by your nostrils so your baby can see the air move the tissue as you exhale.
-Ask her to blow into a tissue the same way.
+Ask them to blow into a tissue the same way.